Ochuse Chayakame Salad

 A Recipe’s Journey

-I first wanted to see if I could replicate a kinda “faux” Wakame salad — with Chaya.
+I first wanted to see if I could replicate a kinda “faux” Wakame salad — with chaya.
 The results were better than expected.
 The salad stands on its own as a fresh vibrant dish — not a “faux” anything.

-What to label this recipe?
+What to label this Recipe?

 Ingredients & Instructions